afnfyz/docs/aws_restart/ccp.md

 - Action can be any API call
 - Resource is which specific AWS resource that API call is for

+**IAM Security Tools**

+*• IAM Credentials Report (account-level)*

+• a report that lists all your account's users and the status of their various credentials

+*• IAM Access Advisor (user-level)*

+• Access advisor shows the service permissions granted to a user and when those services were last accessed.
+• You can use this information to revise your policies.

 ##### <p align="center"> 03/20/23 </p>

 **AWS Key Management Service AWS KMS**